ibm-cloud-docs/power-iaas/faq.md

 Currently, you can import a custom image in the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.

-## What are the available boot image storage types?
+## What are the available storage types in the Storage Area Network (SAN)?
 {: #storage}
 {: faq}
 {: support}

-The storage types vary by region.
-The storage type cannot be changed once the volume is created.
+The storage types vary by region and cannot be changed once the volume is created.

 The **us-east (WDC)** and **us-south (DAL)** regions use **Standard** or **SSD** storage types.

 The **eu-de (FRA04)** region uses **Tier 1 (NVMe-based flash storage)** or **Tier 3 (SSD flash storage)** storage types.
 The **Tier 1** storage type is best for customers who require higher throughput.
 Customers who do not require exceptionally high throughput and are looking to minimize costs should select **Tier 3**.
 For more information, see [Importing a boot image](/docs/infrastructure/power-iaas?topic=power-iaas-importing-boot-image#console-import-image).

+The boot image storage type is predefined and cannot be chosen.
+{: note}

 ## Does IBM provide maintenance for the AIX or IBM i operating systems?
 {: #licensing_os}